I'd put my money on the sun and solar energy. What a source of power! I hope we don't have to wait till oil and coal run out before we tackle that.

 - Do you include remote monitoring?

-"Make sure you fully understand the contract, payment terms, and the milestones of the installation," adds Wiseman.
+And you'll want to make sure you fully understand all of the details of your contract, including payment terms, and the milestones of the installation.

 Ask the right questions so you don't get, ahem, "caught in the dark" about the process.